marcosh/crem/README.md

 ### GHC version

 The project has a default GHC version that is specified in the flake.
+At the moment that version is 9.0, because the HLS plugin Wingman [currently only builds up to this version](https://github.com/haskell/haskell-language-server/issues/2971).

 It is also possible to use other GHC versions to build the project and enter development shells.
 This allows us to easily test multiple versions.